Last updated 16th February 2021

-Whether you’ve emailed, applied for a job online, or we’ve sourced your details through a 3rd party database such as GI.biz, your file is created and stored in one place.
-You can find details about the system here.
-We may also input your details into a 3rd party mail service provider called Constant Contact to send ad-hoc marketing emails from time to time.
+You data will be stored on a secure CRM system where a personal profile will be created. we may also input your details into a 3rd party mail service to send ad-hoc marketing emails.
 Both databases are completely secure, and can only be accessed by members of our team.
 If you’ve registered online & added data to your user profile, then this will also be stored on our secure webserver.

 Who could your data be shared with?

 Your information, including Personal Data, may be transferred to – and maintained on – computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.